 Category-defining depth.
 Content that comprehensively addresses a topic at greater depth than category alternatives.

 Entity-and-data density.
-Content rich in named entities, specific numbers, dates, brand references, and citable claims that AI engines extract and surface.
+Content rich in named entities, specific numbers, dates, brand references, and citable claims.

 Periodic refresh discipline.
 Evergreen does not mean static — modern evergreen content is updated every 6-18 months to maintain factual currency.